×

 What is a typical expat home or apartment like in Iloilo City?

 "A typical expat home or apartment in Iloilo City, is often located in a secure and well-maintained residential area.
 These homes are usually spacious, with multiple bedrooms and bathrooms, a living room, a dining area, and a fully equipped kitchen.
 Some homes may also have a balcony or a small garden.
 The interior design often combines modern and traditional Filipino styles, with comfortable furniture and local artwork.
 Many expat homes also come with amenities such as air conditioning, high-speed internet, and cable TV.
 Some residential complexes offer additional facilities like a swimming pool, a gym, and a playground.
 The location is also an important factor, with many expats choosing homes that are close to international schools, shopping centers, hospitals, and restaurants.
-Despite being in a bustling city, these homes often offer a peaceful and quiet living environment," replied a member in Iloilo City.
+Despite being in a bustling city, these homes often offer a peaceful and quiet living environment," said one expat in Iloilo City.

 What is the average cost of housing in Iloilo City?